HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

       - 30301 from `nginx.example.com` (Customizer)
       - 30098 from `connections.internal.example.com` (Elasticsearch 7 – Connections 7 only)
       - 30099 from `connections.internal.example.com` (OpenSearch – Connections 7 or 8, Elasticsearch 5 – Connections 6.5 only)
-      - 30379 from `connections.internal.example.com` (HAProxy for Redis)
+      - 30379 from `connections.internal.example.com` (HAProxy for Cache Service)
       - 32080 from `connections.internal.example.com` (Ingress Controller, 32443 if TLS is enabled)
       - 31810 from `connections.internal.example.com` (Microsoft Outlook add-in – Connections 7 only)
       - 31080 from `connections.internal.example.com` (API Gateway Service, 31443 if TLS is enabled)